Preparing for IVF: Everything you need to know

 How to physically prepare for treatment

 You can physically prepare your body by adjusting your lifestyle before starting treatment.
 We all understand the importance of the basics, but life can often get in the way.
-Prioritising sleep, moderate activity, a balanced diet, and reducing stress are the best ways to help your body prepare for the best possible treatment outcome and transition further into a successful pregnancy.
+Prioritising sleep, moderate activity, a balanced diet, and reducing stress are the best ways to help your body prepare for the best possible treatment outcome.

 How to financially prepare for treatment

-However you are funding your treatment, we pride ourselves on being transparent with our pricing so you know exactly how much you will be charged before committing to any treatment.
+However you’re going to fund your treatment, we pride ourselves on being transparent with our pricing so you know exactly how much you will be charged before committing to any treatment.
 You can find a breakdown of our latest prices and your funding options on our pricing page.

-If you are ready to start your fertility treatment in 2025, you can speak with a member of our team for more information at 0161 300 2737 or get started by booking a free 1-2-1 discovery appointment today.
+If you’re ready to start fertility treatment in 2026, you can get started by booking your free 1-2-1 discovery appointment today.